-Conditions tailored to the individual circumstances of particular premises which address irresponsible drinks promotions may be considered provided they are necessary for the promotion of the licensing objectives, but the Council will take legal advice before a licence or certificate is granted in that form.
+Conditions tailored to the individual circumstances of particular premises which address irresponsible drinks promotions may be permissible provided they are necessary for the promotion of the licensing objectives, but the Council will take legal advice before a licence or certificate is granted in that form.
+Judgements may be subjective, and on occasions, there will be a very fine line between responsible and irresponsible promotions but an even greater distinction to whether the promotion in question can be subject to the imposition of a condition.
+It is therefore vital that such matters are considered objectively in the context of the licensing objectives and with the benefit of appropriate legal advice.

-In addition, when considering any relevant representations which demonstrate a clear causal link between sales promotions or discounting and levels of crime and disorder on or in the vicinity of the premises, it will be appropriate for the Council to consider whether the imposition of a new condition prohibiting irresponsible sales promotions or discounting of prices of alcoholic beverages is necessary at those premises.
-However, before pursuing any form of restrictions at all, the Council will again take legal advice.
+In addition, when considering any relevant representations which demonstrate a clear causal link between sales promotions or discounting and levels of crime and disorder on or in the vicinity of the premises, it would be appropriate for the lCouncil to consider whether the imposition of a new condition prohibiting irresponsible sales promotions or discounting of prices of alcoholic beverages is necessary at those premises.
+However, before pursuing any form of restrictions at all, the Council will take legal advice.